moodleou/moodle-report_embedquestion/readme.md

 # The Embedded questions progress report

 This report works with the [embed questions filter](https://moodle.org/plugins/filter_embedquestion).
-It shows students an staff the progress they have made on all the embedded questions in a particular course or activity.
+It shows students and staff the progress they have made on all the embedded questions in a particular course or activity.